joseantmazonsb/linguard/README.md

 ## Contributing

-You may contribute opening issues and creating pull requests with new features and bugfixes :)
+You may contribute by opening new issues, commenting on existent ones and creating pull requests with new features and bugfixes.
+All help is welcome :)